tahashieenavaz/aftab/README.md

 ## Overview

-**Aftab** (<a href="https://en.wikipedia.org/wiki/Aftab">Persian</a>: آفتاب, meaning "sun" or "sun rays") is a benchmarking framework for evaluating CNN-based encoders in PQN across Atari environments.
+**Aftab** (<a href="https://en.wikipedia.org/wiki/Aftab">Persian</a>: آفتاب, meaning "sun" or "sun rays") is a benchmarking framework for evaluating CNN-based encoders in PQN across <a href="https://en.wikipedia.org/wiki/Atari_Games">Atari games</a>.
 It provides standardized training, evaluation, and reproducibility tools for deep reinforcement learning research.

 We have compiled a few videos comparing PQN and Aftab agents.
 Watch them [here](./videos.md).

 ### Encoder Experiments